aleksihyttinen/word-quiz/README.md

 # Word Quiz
-This project is a language learning app where user can practice words from different categories in English, Finnish and Swedish.
+This project is a language learning app where user can practice words
+from different categories in English, Finnish and Swedish.
+This app is hosted at https://qmalhy-word-quiz.herokuapp.com/

 # Motivation
 This app was created for my backend studies at Tampere University of Applied Sciences.